bradcornford/Setter/README.md

 Once this operation completes, the next step is to add the service provider.
 Open `config/app.php`, and add a new item to the providers array.

-	'Cornford\Setter\SettingServiceProvider',
+	Cornford\Setter\Providers\SettingServiceProvider::class,

 The final step is to introduce the facade.
 Open `config/app.php`, and add a new item to the aliases array.

-	'Setting'         => 'Cornford\Setter\Facades\SettingFacade',
+	'Setting' => Cornford\Setter\Facades\SettingFacade::class,

 That's it!
 You're all set to go.

 ## Configuration

 You can now configure Setter in a few simple steps.
-Open `app/config/packages/cornford/setter/config.php` and update the options as needed.
+Open `config/packages/cornford/setter/config.php` and update the options as needed.

 - `cache` - Enable caching to improve performance by reducing database calls.
 - `tag` - A tag prefixed to all cache items, e.g. tag::.